Nicosia: South of the Green Line

 To the east of Ledra Street, Faneromeni Square was the centre of Nicosia before 1974.
 It hosts a number of historical buildings and monuments including Faneromeni Church, Faneromeni School, Faneromeni Library and the Marble Mausoleum.
 Faneromeni Church, is a church built in 1872 in the stead of another church located at the same site, constructed with the remains of La Cava castle and a convent.
 There rest the archbishop and the other bishops who were executed by the Ottomans in the Saray Square during the 1821 revolt.
 The Palace of the Archbishop can be found at Archbishop Kyprianos Square.
 Although it seems very old, it is a wonderful imitation of typical Venetian style, built in 1956.
 Next to the palace is the late Gothic St. John's Cathedral (1665) with picturesque frescos.
 The square leads to Onasagorou Street, another busy shopping street in the historical centre.

 The walls surrounding the old city have three gates.
 In The Kyrenia Gate which was responsible to the transport to the north, and especially Kyrenia, the Famagusta Gate which was responsible for the transport from Famagusta, Larnaca and Limassol and Karpasia, and the Paphos Gate for transport to the west and especially Paphos.
-All three gates are well-preserved.
-The historical centre is clearly present inside the walls, but the modern city has grown beyond.
+All three gates are well-preserved, with Famagusta gate functioning as a venue for art exhibitions and concerts.
+The historic centre is clearly present inside the walls, but the modern city has grown beyond.

 Presently, the main square of the city is Eleftheria (Freedom) Square, with the city hall, the post office and the library.
-The square, which is under renovation, connects the old city with the new city where one can find the main shopping streets such as the prestigious Stasikratous Street, Themistokli Dervi Avenue and Makarios Avenue.
+The square, which has been redesigned by Zaha Hadid Architects and was delivered to the public in 2021, connects the old city with the new city where one can find the main shopping streets such as the prestigious Stasikratous Street, Themistokli Dervi Avenue and Makariou Avenue.

 Nicosia is also known for its fine museums.
 The Archbishop's Palace contains a Byzantine museum containing the largest collection of religious icons on the island.
 Leventis Municipal Museum is the only historical museum of Nicosia and revives the old ways of life in the capital from ancient times up to our days.
-Other interesting museums include the Folk Art Museum, National Struggle Museum (witnessing the rebellion against the British administration in the 1950s), Cyprus Ethnological Museum (House of Dragoman Hadjigeorgakis Kornesios, 18th century) and the Handicrafts Centre.
+Other interesting museums include the Folk Art Museum, National Struggle Museum (witnessing the rebellion against the British administration in the 1950s), Cyprus Ethnological Museum (House of Dragoman Hadjigeorgakis Kornesios, 18th century) and the Handicrafts centre.

 Nicosia also hosts an Armenian archbishopric, a small Buddhist temple, a Maronite archbishopric, and a Roman Catholic church.